pandego/ComfyUI-playground/README.md

 ## 📦 ComfyUI Manager and Additional Tools

-This playground includes a variety of tools to enhance your ComfyUI experience:
+This playground can then be supplemented with a variety of tools to enhance your ComfyUI experience.
+I will go for the following, and they can be added them directly through the [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager):

 - **[ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager):** Manage your ComfyUI configurations and workflows with ease.
 - **[x-flux-comfyui](https://github.com/XLabs-AI/x-flux-comfyui):** Integrate advanced functionalities into your workflows.
 - **[ComfyUI's ControlNet Auxiliary Preprocessors](https://github.com/Fannovel16/comfyui_controlnet_aux):** Utilize ControlNet features for enhanced control over your UI elements.
 - **[SaveAsScript](https://github.com/atmaranto/ComfyUI-SaveAsScript):** Save your workflows as scripts for easy reuse and modification.

+You can also check several tutos available online.
+I find this one from [stable-diffusion-art.com](https://stable-diffusion-art.com/comfyui/) to be a good start.

 ## 📁 Important Folders